self-actuated/actuated.com/posts/2023-08-11-calyptia-case-study-arm.md

 [Calyptia](https://calyptia.io) maintains the OSS and [Cloud Native Computing Foundation (CNCF)](https://cncf.io) graduated Fluent projects including [Fluent Bit](https://docs.fluentbit.io).
 We then add value to the open-source core by providing commercial services and enterprise-level features.

 > Fluent Bit is a Fast and Lightweight Telemetry Agent for Logs, Metrics, and Traces for Linux, macOS, Windows, and BSD family operating systems.
 It has been made with a strong focus on performance to allow the collection and processing of telemetry data from different sources without complexity.
+>

-> Fluent Bit is a CNCF graduated sub-project under the umbrella of Fluentd.
-Fluent Bit is licensed under the terms of the Apache License v2.0.
-It was originally created by Eduardo Silva and is now an independent project.
+> It was originally created by Eduardo Silva and is now an independent project.

 To learn about Fluent Bit, the Open Source telemetry agent that Calyptia maintains, [check out their docs](https://docs.fluentbit.io/manual/about/what-is-fluent-bit).